-We were invited by our friends J & E to meet up for a day hike out in Anza Borrego.
-Our destination was a windswept area known as “The Slot”, a narrow passageway through the eroded badlands below Borrego Mountain.
+We were invited by our friends John and Elena to meet up for a day hike out in the Anza Borrego Desert.
+Our destination was a windswept area known as The Slot which is a narrow passageway through the eroded badlands below Borrego Mountain.

 Immediately the sandstone walls rose around us and we found ourselves squeezing through the ever narrowing labyrinth.
-At certain points we even had to turn sideways to fit thru before continuing further into the Slot.
+At certain points we even had to turn sideways to fit thru before continuing further into The Slot.

-We finished off the hike with a quick sprint up the hill to marvel at some of the wind caves and weird formations above the Slot.
+We finished off the hike with a quick sprint up the hill to marvel at some of the wind caves and weird formations above The Slot.

 Once at the top we decided it was a great place to have lunch and enjoy the amazing view of the badlands far below.

 Full Photo Album From Our Trip Through The Slot